Gautam Gambhir Quotes

 About Author

 Gambhir was the only Indian and one of four international cricketers to have scored hundreds in five consecutive Test matches.
 He is the only Indian batsman to have scored more than 300 runs in four consecutive Test series.
-As of April 2018, he is the sixth highest run-scorer for India in Twenty20 Internationals.
+As of July 2024, he is the twelfth highest run-scorer for India in Twenty20 Internationals.
 He was conferred the Arjuna Award, India's second highest sporting award, in the year 2008 by the President of India.
 In 2009, he was the number one ranked batsman in ICC Test rankings.
 The same year, he was the recipient of the ICC Test Player of the Year award.